TVK's Historic Win Disrupts Tamil Nadu Power

 What to watch next

 The next decision point is government formation.
-On May 6, Governor Rajendra Vishwanath Arlekar reportedly asked Vijay to prove support from 118 MLAs — the majority mark in the 234-member House — after TVK’s post-poll outreach produced only partial backing so far, with Congress declaring support and the AIADMK rejecting it, according to
+On May 6, Governor Rajendra Vishwanath Arlekar reportedly asked Vijay to prove support from 118 MLAs — the majority mark in the 234-member House — after TVK’s post-poll outreach produced only partial backing so far, with Congress declaring support and the AIADMK rejecting it, according to The Hindu.
+That tells you where the leverage sits now: TVK won the verdict, but coalition arithmetic will decide the government.

 Watch the next 24–48 hours: whether the Congress converts its backing into Cabinet seats, whether any smaller parties move, and whether Vijay can turn electoral momentum into a functioning majority.
 That will determine whether this was a one-cycle upset or the start of a new Tamil Nadu system.